Multi-Family Water Meter Program

 How often will I receive a bill under the metered rate?

-Why, under the metered rate, are water and sewer billed quarterly instead of yearly?
+Why are metered water and sewer bills sent quarterly instead of yearly?

 What if there is a leak in our underground water service?